Who Is The New Playboy Mansion Owner? Hef Sold His Holmby Hills Residence For $100 Million

 In the listing for the Playboy mansion, it was revealed that the home boasts 12 bedrooms and 21 bathrooms, as well as 20,000 square feet of living space and five acres of land, which includes a pool, grotto, bird sanctuary, and zoo license.
 In addition, a catering kitchen, wine cellar, home theater, game house, gym, guest house, and tennis court can be found on the property.

-According to another report shared by The New York Times, Daren Metropoulos attempted to purchase the Playboy mansion in 2010 for $75 million but the deal eventually fell through.
+According to another report shared by the New York Times, Daren Metropoulos attempted to purchase the Playboy mansion in 2010 for $75 million but the deal eventually fell through.

-Metropoulos also has tied to the mansion through his former girlfriend, Dalene Kurtis, who served as the 2002 Playmate of the year and recently spoke out about the passing of Hugh Hefner.
+Metropoulos also has ties to the mansion through his former girlfriend, Dalene Kurtis, who served as the 2002 Playmate of the year and recently spoke out about the passing of Hugh Hefner.

 Red, White & Blue was my theme for my @playmate of the year shoot 2002.
 Will always be thankful to @Playboy @hughhefner #RIPHefpic.twitter.com/hlXwac6XYd